 This past week has been trying to say the least.
-My anger rose to whole new levels I hadn’t seen before.
 I also have a lot of tasks I have to complete the next few weeks as I work to move my family from Puerto Rico out west.
-My little niece got pneumonia and barely was there enough electrical power to help her out with the aid she needed.
+Yet, the situation there has been more and more infuriating.
+My little niece got pneumonia and there was barely enough electrical power to help her out with the aid she needed.
 I’m not even going to go into the harrowing details.
-Suffice it to say that my neice ended up in her baby carriage with some kind of oxygen mask in a Kmart aisle that had working electrical outlets.
-It’s been a rough week.
-As my family struggles I also had to deal with liars and ill-tempered individuals.
-But I will not get into that here.
-Not yet.
-Perhaps a book will come soon.
-Today, I will move on from this topic.
+Suffice it to say that my niece ended up in her baby carriage with some kind of oxygen mask on in a Kmart aisle that had working electrical outlets.

 While the week has been rough, I have been trying to get work done.
-I am an idiot sometimes for having a good work ethic.
-But I digress.
 I worked and worked and answered questions.
 I ran data and put together reports and powerpoints.
-Despite how trying the week had been, I was quite productive.
+Despite how trying the week has been for my family, I was quite productive.
 My mom raised me right and for that I am always grateful.
 I try to always keep that in mind.

-You know how sometimes you can get lost in the image of fire?
+You know how sometimes you can get lost in an image of fire?
 That’s how I was.
 I was reminded of a film called “The Men who Stare at Goats” starring George Clooney.
 The film is about psychic spies.
 Well, sort of.
-Perhaps my starring at the rack of lamb was me trying to compel myself to move on.
+Perhaps my staring at the rack of lamb was me trying to compel myself.
+Compel myself for what, I don’t know.
 I have no idea how I reached that conclusion and how it is related to the movie.
 This is just a rant after all.